jandissing/kea_g9_sensehat_twitterbot_django/README.md

 4 - install dependencies on virtual env:

-If If on local computer, substitute pip3 for pip:
+If If on local computer:

+pip install -r requirements-web.txt

+If on remote raspberry pi, run:

-pip3 install -r requirementsweb.txt
+pip3 install -r requirements-web-pi.txt

+5 - If on local computer: run create_db:

+python scripts/create_db.py

+6 - If on local computer: make migrations and migrate them to database:

+python manage.py makemigrations

+python manage.py migrate

+7 - If on local computer: insert fake data to dabase:

-5 - start django server:
+7 - start django server:

 python3 manage.py runserver

-6 - go to 127.0.0.1:8000 and see live website
+8 - go to 127.0.0.1:8000 and see live website